 Selecting this option shows two more controls:

-When 'Mesh Mode' is set to 'Trails' the particle effectively gains a tapered tail behind it.
+When 'Mesh Mode' is set to 'Points' and 'Point Type' to 'Trails', the particle effectively gains a tapered tail behind it.
 This is built by the mesher as a series of spheres with decreasing radius.
 This setting controls how far apart the spheres are drawn.
 The farther they are apart, the less they are unioned together so increasing this value may result in the trail being drawn as a series of unconnected spheres.

 You can increase this value as much as you like, but as you reduce it the number of computations required significantly increases, and if the value is too small, Cinema may appear as if it has frozen.
 To prevent this you cannot set the value to be less than 0.1.

-When 'Mesh Mode' is set to 'Trails' the particle effectively gains a tapered tail behind it.
+When 'Mesh Mode' is set to 'Points' and 'Point Type' to 'Trails', the particle effectively gains a tapered tail behind it.
 The length of the tail depends on the particle speed, which leads to a problem: how do you obtain short trails without reducing particle speed (or long trails without increasing speed)?